Deepan-Karmakar/p5.js-tutorial/Getting-Started.md

   </body>
 </html>
 ```

+Note that this assumes that all three files `index.html`, `sketch.js`, and `p5.js` are in the same directory.

 Alternatively, you can [download the whole project](https://github.com/lmccart/p5.js/archive/master.zip) and copy the examples/empty-example folder to any location you like and edit the sketch.js file.